amitchell05/100-days-of-code/log.md

 **Thoughts:** I'm gradually understanding smaller concepts in JavaScript, but still worry if I will be able to apply my understanding to real projects.

+### Day 5: August 26, 2020

+**Today's Progress**: I reviewed JavaScript concept through freecodecamp's Basic JavaScript module.
+Also, for CoderGirl, we worked in groups to complete the studio assignment.

+**Thoughts:** I felt a little better talking through the code this time.
+We watched a cute racoon video when we finished it.
+Good times!

 ## Saved Example

 ### Day 1: June 27, Monday